prabodh912/prabodh-git-hub-demo/README.md

 # prabodh-git-hub-demo
- Demonstration of Git and Git hub
+ Demonstration of Git and Git hub and process like comit,push,pull,merge,branching etc.